Optiwing logo

 Optiwing Keyword Grouping Results

-Pro tips for Keyword Research
+Pro Tips for Keyword Research

 So what do we do with our list of awesome keyword ideas?
 Here are some tips:

-1. Choose Logical Ideas
+Choose Logical Ideas

 Browse through your keyword list and highlight or save options that are:

-• Easy keyword difficult: Don’t waste your time trying to challenge industry titans.
+Don't waste your time trying to challenge industry titans.
 A low keyword difficulty, paired with high volume searches, is often easier pickings.

 Internal and external linking is crucial to capitalize on your keyword research efforts.
 Create internal links on secondary keywords (also known as keyword variations).
 This is a powerful way of boosting your overall SEO performance.